 30 full time days of placement.
 This will include a combination of pre-practice workshops and practicum days within a relevant agency.
 As a general rule, practicum days will be within one agency, with arrangements regarding number of days per week to be negotiated between the placement agency, Unit Chair and student.

-This unit is designed to equip students with a range of generalist psychology skills and an awareness of professional issues.
-Students will fast-track the translation and integration of academic cour sework learning into real life application.
+The practicum units are designed to equip students with a range of generalist psychology skills and an awareness of professional issues.
+Students will fast-track the translation and integration of academic coursework learning into real life application.
 Students will also develop professional identity and practice through early adoption of supervision and professional learning plans as well as case formulation.

-To prepare for placement attendance, students will participate in a number of practitioner led workshops and/or simulations covering areas relevance to psychological practice with diverse client groups.
+To prepare for placement attendance, students will participate in a number of practitioner led workshops covering topics such as professional identity, case management procedures, and applied suicide intervention skills training.

-Attendance and successful completion of the minimum number of placement days is a hurdle requirement for this unit.
+- Attendance and successful completion of the minimum number of placement days

 Unit Fee Information